JOP - Java Optimized Processor

 The needed VHDL files and the compile order can be found in sim.bat under modelsim.

-The actual version of JOP contains all necessary files to run a simulation with ModelSim (or is there another VHDL simulator available?).
+The actual version of JOP contains all necessary files to run a simulation with ModelSim.
 In directory vhdl/simulation you will find:

 • A test bench: tb_jop.vhd with a serial receiver to print out the messages from JOP during the simulation